 In recent years the music of Antonio Vivaldi (March 4, 1678-July 1741) has inundated concert programs and FM stations, outnumbered listings of Handel in record catalogues, and so vastly expanded the repertory of chamber orchestras that new ensembles have been formed to play it.
-This ubiquity contrasts with the two centuries of eclipse Though a comparatively large portion of his music was published during his lifetime and remained accessible in libraries, not until the nineteenth-century Bach revival and the unearthing of a “Concerto del Sigre Ant.
+This ubiquity contrasts with the two centuries of eclipse1 following the death of the “red-headed priest.”2 Though a comparatively large portion of his music was published during his lifetime and remained accessible in libraries, not until the nineteenth-century Bach revival and the unearthing of a “Concerto del Sigre Ant.
 Vivaldi accomodato per l’Organo…del Sigre Giovanni Sebastiano Bach” and of twelve other concertos “elaborati” by Bach did the Venetian’s name arouse any curiosity.
 But even this endorsement did not lead to reprintings of his music or to its presentation before a wide audience.

 The principal event in the annals of Vivaldi’s posthumous works is the Turin National Library’s acquisition in 1927 and 1930 of the manuscripts of some 300 compositions whose existence had not been suspected, a discovery as momentous for lovers of Baroque music as that of the Dead Sea Scrolls for students of religion.
 The story of this retrieval must be reviewed, if only to understand the difficulties for anyone wishing to explore Vivaldi’s instrumental music beyond the popular concerto cycles, L’Estro armonico, La Stravaganza, Il Cimento and La Cetra.